Artist Uses Photoshop to Edit Cats into Giant Surreal Pictures

 I was drawn to digital collage because while I’d made paper collages in the past, I felt there were limitations to what I could create.
 Photoshop allowed me to bring the ideas I had in my head to life, and it’s become an indispensable tool."

-"Sometimes everything clicks and a picture comes together in an hour, and other times, I might have to wait months before I find the right cat or location.
+"Sometimes everything clicks, and a picture comes together in an hour; other times, I might have to wait months before I find the right cat or location.
 I enjoy the simplicity of two-part collages, but they depend heavily on the original photos working in harmony.
 I try to surround myself with as much source material as possible so that I’m ready to stumble upon something.
-I look through my folders of downloaded and scanned images of both locations and cats regularly waiting for those connections."
+I regularly look through my folders of downloaded and scanned images of both locations and cats, waiting for those connections."

 CREEPY

 "I strive for uncanny surrealism.
-I want to make pictures that feel very familiar to the viewer, yet are slightly off."
+I want to create pictures that feel very familiar to the viewer, yet are slightly off."

-Being able to turn an idea into reality is satisfying, and then being able to share it with others who I think will enjoy it makes it all worthwhile.”
+Being able to turn an idea into reality is satisfying, and then sharing it with others who I think will enjoy it makes it all worthwhile."

 Peekaboo!